Wideband Gaussian Noise Model of Nonlinear Distortions From Semiconductor Optical Amplifiers: Abstract

 \section{Abstract}

-A Gaussian Noise Model of the nonlinear noise power spectral density is developed for a semiconductor optical amplifier as described by the Agrawal model.
-A simple closed-form expression is obtained for the nonlinear noise-to-signal ratio of broadband wavelength-division multiplexed signals as a function of the Agrawal model parameters, the amplifier output power and the transmission bandwidth.
-The accuracy of the closed-form expression and its region of validity is assessed in numerical simulations.
+A wideband Gaussian Noise Model of the nonlinear noise power spectral density is developed for a single semiconductor optical amplifier as described by the Agrawal model.
+A simple, interpretable closed-form expression is obtained for the nonlinear noise-to-signal ratio of broadband wavelength-division multiplexed signals as a function of the Agrawal model parameters, the amplifier output power and the transmission bandwidth.
+The accuracy of the closed-form expression and its region of validity are assessed in numerical simulations.
 The error is smaller than 0.1 dB when the product of bandwidth and gain recovery time $\mathbf{B\times\tau_c}$ exceeds 100.
+A complete treatment of gain compression is shown to enhance nonlinear noise by a factor $\mathbf{1+P_\text{out}/P_\text{sat}}$ compared to the first-order perturbation theory result.